Overlord (2007 video game): Development

 During post release, along with patches, by August there were already outlined plans for downloadable content for both versions.
 These were said to include the introduction of new multiplayer maps, offline co-op and the possibility of an extension or an additional chapter to the game's single-player plot.
 A patch was released for the PC version of the game, updating the software to version 1.2 and fixing a number of bugs, including one which occasionally prevented players from completing the game.
 The corresponding Xbox 360 update arrived several weeks later.
 The first downloadable content was announced in November the same year, along with news of an expansion, in the form of a "Challenge Pack", which was to add seven new maps and two modes to the multiplayer feature, an offline split screen version and a "Legendary" difficulty for single player, with corresponding Achievement Points for the 360 version.
-These new modes were made available on 15 February 2008, for the PC and Xbox Live for the 360, the split-screen option for free.
+These new modes were made available in late 2007 in Germany only, and on 15 February 2008 worldwide, for the PC and Xbox Live for the 360, along with the split-screen option for free.

 In July 2007, shortly after the release of Overlord there were rumours of a PlayStation 3 port, due to job advertisements at Triumph Studios, which mentioned one position needed "Porting [Xbox 360]/PC code base to [PlayStation 3]".
 A spokesman for Codemasters however quickly corrected this by stating "We are not porting Overlord to [PlayStation 3]."
 In February 2008 Codemasters confirmed a PlayStation 3 version of Overlord was in development.
 Instead of a straight port of the original, the version includes both the original game and its additional downloadable content and expansion on one Blu-ray Disc, under the title Overlord: Raising Hell, released in Q2 2008.
-The demo was made available on the PlayStation Store on 15 May 2008 and later fully released the following month in June.
+The demo was made available on the PlayStation Store on 15 May 2008 and later fully released in Europe on 20 June, North America on 24 June, and in Australia on 26 June.
+Developed by Virtual Programming, ports for Overlord and the Raising Hell expansion were released for Linux and OS X on 21 July 2016.